berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * Script to copy over basic form contents to create a new repo directory or clone a new one with minimum contents to successfully render forms.
 Script to create a new dependent directory that will be using the library.
 Should also update it.
 EG:   update dependant  ../test1  should create a new directory ../test1.
 It should checkout ../mformsproto then copy the right files from the docs, js, etc directory create a new .gitignore if it does not exist and copy over the http server if it des not exist.
 Any of these files that are copied over should by default not be saved in the local repository.
 Will need to move the docs,js,styles inside of docs/mforms to keep them isolated from the local repo files.

-* Eric:  Evaluate what is missing to support edit functionality for screens supplied by MarkBo and propose new general purpose features or help adjust prioritize features from below.

 *

 *

-* Implement basic support for OIDC to allow real data access.
+* **OIDC for existing Session** - Implement basic support for OIDC to allow real data access.
 This only needs  to run once a OIDC session has been established they can use login from other screens provided it is in the same domain.
 Otherwise will need login screens.

 *